jiaohehu/NPreview/DOC-todo.md

   character of the line, or as the first character of the line.
 - Need to place all configuration flags in the output of LUALATEX, with leading percent-sign character so that it does not get processed by LATEX.
+- When 'math' block is detected to have labels and turned into an equation block for latex and html, it does not quite work when 'alignequalsign' is set.
+- The replaceREF() function might not have worked for EPUB because of the ID might have been in different files.